LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Introduction

-In our study, we find that such visual tokens are redundant, similar to findings in previous related work~\cite{bolya2023tome,liu2022adaptive}, and most of the visual tokens can be pruned without largely sacrificing the performance.
-In particular, we find that the activations are very sparse upon the similarity matrix between the class token and spatial patches, which indicates that only a small amount of the visual tokens are related to the key visual information in the image.
-Motivated by this, we use this similarity to select important visual tokens.
-Specifically, we leverage the Interquartile Range (IQR)~\citep{boukerche2020outlier} scoring function in outlier detection to prune the visual tokens.
-Moreover, we merge the visual tokens using $k$-nearest neighbor and update the sampled visual tokens via weighted averaging, which further enhances performance.
-Finally, we optionally finetune the LLM to let the model better adapt to our token deduction design.
+In our study, we find that many visual tokens are redundant, similar to findings in previous related work~\citep{bolya2023tome,liu2022adaptive}, and most of the visual tokens can be pruned with little sacrifice in performance.
+In particular, the similarity (i.e., attention scores in the visual encoder's self-attention module) between the class token and spatial patches are sparse, indicating that only a small number of visual tokens are related to key visual information in the visual samples.
+Motivated by this, we use this sparse similarity to adaptively select important visual tokens, as shown in Fig.\ref{fig:intro}.
+Specifically, we leverage the Interquartile Range (IQR)~\citep{boukerche2020outlier} scoring function in outlier detection to prune unimportant visual tokens.
+Moreover, we merge the visual tokens using $k$-nearest neighbor and update the selected important visual tokens via weighted averaging, which further enhances performance.
+Finally, we design \prumerge+, which samples visual tokens spatial-uniformly to complement the unpruned tokens. \prumerge+ not only minimizes performance degradation but also ensures substantial token reduction, maintaining a more comprehensive and representative selection of visual tokens.

-Empirically, \prumerge~can effectively and adaptively reduce the visual tokens in each image in LLaVA-1.5~\citep{liu2023improvedllava}, where with just 5.5\% of visual tokens, which is around 32 tokens on average, \newshortname{} can maintain comparable performance with that of retaining all 576 tokens across diverse benchmarks.
-Our work demonstrates the effectiveness of building efficient LMMs from the perspective of visual token reduction and paves the road for further research.
+Empirically, \prumerge~can effectively and adaptively reduce the visual tokens in each image in LLaVA-1.5~\citep{liu2023improvedllava}, where with just 5.5\% of visual tokens, which is around 32 tokens for an image on average, \newshortname{} can maintain comparable performance with that of retaining all 576 tokens across diverse benchmarks.
+Furthermore, \prumerge~showcases its versatility across various modalities, including video.
+By integrating \prumerge~with Video-LLaVA~\citep{lin2023video} during the inference phase alone (\ie, no need for additional training) we not only expedite processing within video-LLMs but also enhance their performance across multiple benchmarks.